Falling under the spell of hiking

 If you're worried that your smallest fry might find the road a bit long, let them try Explo, our free downloadable application.
 This brand new geolocated game transforms hiking into a stimulating exploration mission where different nature challenges are intertwined.
-The game includes a version adapted to each of the national parks for which it is available: Aiguebelle, Bic, Jacques-Cartier, Mont-Mégantic, Plaisance, Mont-Saint-Bruno, Lac-Témiscouata, Yamaska, Mont-Orford, and Mont-Tremblant.
+The game includes a version adapted to each of the national parks for which it is available: Aiguebelle, Bic, Jacques-Cartier, Mont-Mégantic, Plaisance, Mont-Saint-Bruno, Lac-Témiscouata, Yamaska, Mont-Orford, Mont-Tremblant, and Oka.

 6. Trying out a new trail

 It's true that we're comfortable in our good old slippers... but when we take the trouble to try something new, we sometimes make such beautiful discoveries!
 Next time you visit the national park nearest you, why not try a new trail?